SPQR: The Empire's Darkest Hour: Development

+The game was developed by CyberSites, a company that was founded in 1994 and was based in New York City.
+The company's founders were Columbia University architecture professors Eden Muir and Rory O'Neill.
+It was released on Pathfinder on July 10, 1995 and generated more than 12 million hits.
+A Windows and Mac version was released on December 16, 1996.

 The setting of SPQR, the ancient Roman forum, was modeled and rendered in Softimage on Silicon Graphics workstations.
 The interactive game title was developed using the mTropolis multimedia programming application.